alch3my/printy/Mechanical/Instructions/BuildInstructions.md

 Figure R1.
 Completed Reservoir

 Install the reservoir onto the frame using 2 M5x20 screws.
+The slightly thick print plate provides additional tension to the FEP film, make sure there are no bubbles or gaps between the FEP film and the print plate.

 <img src="https://github.com/alch3my/printy/raw/master/Mechanical/Instructions/Images/R2.jpg" width="400" />